SagaHealthcareIT/mirthsync/README.md

         Overwrite existing local files during a pull and overwrite remote items without regard for revisions during a push.
-  -t, --target TARGET_DIR                              Base directory used for pushing or pulling files -r, --restrict-to-path RESTRICT_TO_PATH
+  -t, --target TARGET_DIR                              Base directory used for pushing or pulling files -m, --disk-mode DISK_MODE                9           Use this flag to specify the target directory
+        disk format.
+        - 0 Equivalent to Mirth Administrator backup and restore.
+        - 1 All items expanded to "Group" or "Library" level.
+        - 2 Expand items one level deeper than '1' to the individual XML level.
+            In other words - Channels and Code Templates are in their own individual XML files.
+        - Numbers greater than 2 (Default).
+Expand everything to the most granular level (Javascript, Sql, etc).
+  -r, --restrict-to-path RESTRICT_TO_PATH
         A path within the target directory to limit the scope of the push.
 This path may refer to a filename specifically or a directory.
 If the path